-We've managed a Community Liaison Committee (CLC) specific to the ongoing operations of the Gold Bar Wastewater Treatment Plant for over ten years.
-The CLC provides an opportunity for members to learn and give feedback on our work to provide reliable and high-quality water and wastewater services.
-The CLC is a very important link to the communities surrounding the Gold Bar Wastewater Treatment Plant.
-Members of the CLC sit on the committee for two years, and the group is comprised of 10 to 15 volunteers.
-The current CLC group started in 2019 and meets several times a year.
+We've managed a Community Liaison Group (CLG) specific to the ongoing operations of the Gold Bar Wastewater Treatment Plant for over ten years.
+The CLG provides an opportunity for members to learn and give feedback on our work to provide reliable and high-quality water and wastewater services.
+The CLG is a very important link to the communities surrounding the Gold Bar Wastewater Treatment Plant.
+Members of the CLG are in the group for two years, and the group is comprised of 10 to 15 volunteers.
+The current CLG started in 2019 and meets several times a year.

 We also attend community events, such as Highlandia and the Greater Hardisty Community Day, when possible to share educational information about wastewater treatment, talk with community members about our projects and operations, and answer any questions they may have.